dmoranj/clepsydra/README.md

 *Disclaimer*: this library was originally meant to be used as a didactic project to practice and learn ECMAScript 6 features, so no support is given or expected regarding its use in production systems.
-For the same reason, all the provided examples, as well as the library itself run only under Node.js v5.7.0 or higher, with the `--es_staging` flag.
+For the same reason, all the provided examples, as well as the library itself run only under Node.js v5.7.0 or higher, with the `--es_staging` and `--harmony_destructuring` flags.

 This library is release under the GNU AFFERO GENERAL PUBLIC LICENSE a copy of which you can find in this same repository.